d-wiltshire/bikesharing/README.md

 * Trips by Weekday per Hour: a graph of the number of bike trips by weekday for each hour of the day as a heatmap
   - This heatmap shows the most frequent concluding times for trips.
 Most trips were taken during morning and afternoon weekday rush hour.
 * Trips by Gender (Weekday per Hour): a graph of the number of bike trips by weekday for each hour of the day as a heatmap, divided by gender into multiple heatmaps
   - This heatmap shows the most frequent concluding times for trips, broken down by gender.
-Most trips were taken during morning and afternoon weekday rush hour.
+Most trips were taken during morning and afternoon weekday rush hour, and the trends between men and women are very similar.
 * Trips by Gender, by Weekday, by User Type: a heatmap that shows the number of bike trips broken down by gender for each day of the week by each user type (i.e., whether the user is a customer or a subscriber)
   - This heatmap shows the number of rides per weekday, broken down by day, gender, and user type (non-subscriber or subscriber).
-Most rides were taken by male subscribers.
+Most rides were taken by male subscribers, especially toward the end of the week (Thursday-Saturday)
 * Customers by User Type: a pie chart depicting the percentages of users who are customers and who are subscribers
   - The results show that the vast majority of rides were taken by subscribers.
 * Bike Usage by Hour: a bar chart showing the hours of the day when rides were initiated (trip start time)